kevinsullivan/dmtl4/src/DMT1/Lectures/L07_predicateLogic/04_quantifiers.lean.md

 ## Universal Quantifier: ∀ (a : α), Pr a

 Here we have the form of a "universally quantified" proposition.
-It can be pronounced and is to be understood as asserting that "*every* (a : α) satisfies P", or "P is true of every  (a : α)", or "every (a : α) has property P", or "for any a there's a proof of (P a)", or just "for all a, P a".
+It can be pronounced and is to be understood as asserting that "*every* (a : α) satisfies Pr", or "Pr is true of every  (a : α)", or "every (a : α) has property Pr", or "for any a there's a proof of (rP a)", or just "for all a, Pr a".

 ### Introduction

-To prove that every (a : α) has property P it will suffice to show that there'ss a way to turn any such (a : α) into a proof of P a.
+To prove that every (a : α) has property Pr it will suffice to show that there'ss a way to turn any such (a : α) into a proof of Pr a.
 In constructive logic, this is a job for a function.
-If α is any type (including Prop), a proof of ∀ (a : α), P a, is a function, pf : (a : α) → P a.
-That is the type of a function that takes any argument of type α and that returns proofs the corresponding propositions P a, one proposition/type for each a.
+If α is any type (including Prop), a proof of ∀ (a : α), Pr a, is a function, pf : (a : α) → Pr a.
+That is the type of a function that takes any argument of type α and that returns proofs the corresponding propositions Pr a, one proposition/type for each a.
 That's it!
 It's the same as for any implication.

 ```lean